FMS07/Adv_Blockchain_SEE_CU-DPR_FMS/README.md

 ## Authors

-Chinmay Umesh
+* Chinmay Umesh
-Durga Prasad C Reddy
+* Durga Prasad C Reddy
-Francis Maria Sharan
+* Francis Maria Sharan

-##Refernces:
+## Refernces:

-Praneel Gupta
+* Praneel Patel GM
+Git cloned repo: git clone https://github.com/praneelpp/SCM-Starter.git This was used to deploy a contract on React DApp on hadrhat network.
+The contract, deploy.js and index.js have been changed as per our requirements.

+## License

+This project is licensed under the [MIT] License - see the LICENSE.md file for details